 36. Have Patience & Relax

-I hear many new bloggers getting nervous about not getting enough audience or making money from their blog within few weeks of starting it.
+I hear many new bloggers getting nervous about not getting enough audience or making money from their blog within a few weeks of starting it.

-Blogging is like a raising a child.
+Blogging is like raising a child.
 You need to have some patience.
 You cannot expect your newborn baby to start talking from day one.